VDeliverIT/Sandbox/README.md

 # Sandbox
-This is content repo for all sandboxes related to DeliverIT project.
+This is content repo for all sandboxes related to DeliverIT project..